kyma-project/kyma/docs/kyma/04-05-use-your-own-domain.md

 ---
-title: Use your own domain
+title: Install Kyma with your own domain
 type: Installation
 ---